Ringaro-Software/thread-link-client/README.md

-CoChaMi Client Library
+Thread Link Client Library
 ======================

-This library provides a client for interacting with CoChaMi's public and admin endpoints.
+This library provides a client for interacting with Thread Link's public and admin endpoints.
 It includes both a programmatic interface and command-line tools for ease of use.

 Table of Contents
 -----------------